This post was most recently updated on November 13th, 2023

 By bringing the worlds of birth and breastfeeding closer together, doulas are creating a new era, where all birth and breastfeeding support workers can cooperate to create a super-team around the mother.

 Breastfeeding support in this country has been built on a solid philosophy of it being free at the point of contact.
 Mothers should never have to pay for breastfeeding support unless they want to.
 I applaud that philosophy but, over the last decade, I have come to see things as a little more complex….Doulas, IBCLCs and perhaps independent midwives may have a different perspective:

 An exchange of some kind, be it money or vegetables from their allotment, changes the dynamic of the relationship in a subtle but meaningful way.
 Clients engage with the process more deeply and feel less beholden to the doula after the relationship comes to an end.
 It allows most of us, who didn’t inherit millions, to continue doing what we love.

-We lose too many good women to the financial necessities of family life.
-Despite a never-ending stream of volunteers, talented, loving and skilful doulas and breastfeeding supporters are falling falling by the wayside and it breaks my heart.
+We lose too many good people to the financial necessities of family life.
+Despite a never-ending stream of volunteers, talented, loving and skillful doulas and breastfeeding supporters are falling by the wayside and it breaks my heart.
 And this means that we have an army of newly qualified peer supporters and counsellors but only a very small group of us who can dedicate whole working lives to the cause.